Sanket2197/SpaceX/README.md

 After completing the above mentioned process open command prompt in the project directory and run the below command to run the project

     $ npm start

+## Approach

+Following are the approach used for developing the project.

+- Install the required software for the project.
+- Start a Node project with npm init
+- Install all the required dependencies.
+- Using express.js create RESTful servies in Node which will be used for fetching data from spacex api.
+- Start a React.js project inside the Node project which will be serverd to the end user
+- Implement Redux for better state mangement in React
+- Segreate the logic of components with redux using proper folder structuring.
+- Using CSS for styling and making the design responsive for desktop , mobile and tablet
+- Build the react project and serve the index.html to the client.